AlexanderPortland/nn-py/README.md

 ## housing
 a set of scripts for the brown housing lottery to check which housing options remain for a given group

-run `bash house.sh` with a flag to calculate and display available housing options from the ResLife website.
+run `bash housing.sh` with a flag to calculate and display available housing options from the ResLife website.

 ### usage
 use the `-a` flag to filter by all available rooms